15 ways I learned to love my body

 If you’ve been hating your body for years, chances are you don’t see your body correctly anymore.
 Body hate has clouded your vision.
 When you feel body hate, remind yourself that you don’t see yourself correctly (yet).

-As a birthday present one year, I had a stylist come and help me clean out my closest.
-Wow - it made getting dressed, clothes shopping and loving my body so much easier.
+As a birthday present one year, my entire family contributed so a stylist could come and help me clean out my closest.
+Wow, it made getting dressed, clothes shopping and loving my body so much easier.

 You know those skinny jeans you haven’t fit into for two years.
 Chuck them out.
 That ‘too tight’ top?
 Get rid of it.
 Having too small clothes in your wardrobe doesn’t motivate you to lose weight and it doesn’t help you love your body.

-8. Stop using the 'discover' feature on Instagram
+8. Stop using the ‘Explore’ feature on Instagram 🔎

 Find you waste time on Facebook?
 You can turn off your newsfeed on Facebook with this app.